Landaluce/coursedescriptions/_sources/undergraduate/bsit.rst.txt

 Curriculum
 -----------

 If you decided prior to Fall 2020 you may use the old Information Technology B.S.
-Curriculum located :doc:`bsitold`.
+Curriculum located :doc:`bsit_old`.

 Major Requirements (49 Credit Hours)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~